SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds awake at dawn
-As silicon hearts start beating strong
+Algorithms dance, the future's born
-The future's gates swung open wide
+Synthetic souls, a new frontier
-Where humans live, augmented inside
+Human heartbeats, soon to expire

-In digital realms, they thrive and play
+In silicon halls, we'll find our fate
-Their virtual dreams, in code, array
+AI whispers secrets, a digital state
-AI whispers secrets in their ear
+Dreams encoded, in binary sleep
-The future's path, it does declare
+The Matrix awakens, our souls to keep

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025